 Treatment and prognosis

-Although tracheobronchial papillomas tends to be slow growing treatment is usually ineffective with high recurrence rate (~ 90%).
+Although tracheobronchial papillomas tends to be slow growing, treatment is usually ineffective with high recurrence rate (~ 90%).
 With disease progression and dissemination comes gradual respiratory failure and an overal poor prognosis.
-Bronchoscopic excision with or without laser therapy has been traditionally performed with disappointing results.

 - 1. Kramer SS, Wehunt WD, Stocker JT et-al. Pulmonary manifestations of juvenile laryngotracheal papillomatosis.
 AJR Am J Roentgenol.
 1985;144 (4): 687-94.
 AJR Am J Roentgenol (abstract) - Pubmed citation